 While “Midtown” is a relatively new term for the popular Reno district it denotes, the neighborhood itself has been a busy commercial and residential area for nearly a century.
-Roughly bounded by Liberty Street and Plumb Lane on the north and south, Arlington Avenue and Holcomb Avenue on the west and east, today’s Midtown District is a place of innovation and revitalization, but also of longstanding history and architectural charm.
+Roughly bounded by Liberty Street and Plumb Lane on the north and south, and Arlington Avenue and Holcomb Avenue on the west and east, today’s Midtown District is a place of innovation and revitalization, but also of longstanding history and architectural charm.

-The area now known as Midtown went into a period of decline, not abandoned but certainly neglected, no longer oriented toward pedestrians, tourists, or everyday shoppers.
+After that, the area now known as Midtown went into a period of decline, not abandoned but certainly neglected, no longer oriented toward pedestrians, tourists, or everyday shoppers.
 Its revival, beginning in the early 2000s, marked a new era for this established neighborhood, once more teeming with life, vitality, and entrepreneurialism.

 The entries for this tour were produced with the support of RTC Washoe.